RedisJSON/RedisJSON/docs/commands.md

 The optional inclusive `start` (default 0) and exclusive `stop` (default 0, meaning that the last element is included) specify a slice of the array to search.

+Negative `start` values are interpreted as starting from the end.

+0 or -1 `stop` values are interpreted as including the last element)

 Note: out of range errors are treated by rounding the index to the array's start and end.
 An inverse index range (e.g. from 1 to 0) will return unfound.

 #### Return value

-[Integer][2], specifically the position of the scalar value in the array, or -1 if unfound.
+[Array][4], specifically, for each JSON value matching the path, the first position of the scalar value in the array, -1 if unfound in the array, or [null][6] element if the matching JSON value is not an array.

 ### JSON.ARRINSERT